begolu2/rktik-thesis/02_conceptual.md

 Personas may vote on thoughts, thereby expressing approval of their content.
 The number of votes is displayed next to every thought.

-Apart from being a visible signal about the number of people who have expressed approval of a thought, votes are also used for sorting thoughts in the hotness sorting algorithm (see section [Distributing Attention: Voting and Hotness]).
+Apart from being a visible signal about the number of people who have expressed approval of a thought, votes are also used for sorting thoughts in the hotness sorting algorithm (see Section [Distributing Attention: Voting and Hotness]).
 Depending on context, the order of thoughts is either chronological (chat), reverse chronological (blog) or by their *hotness* value.

 Hotness is a numeric value which depends on the recency of a thought and the number of votes it has received.
 Accordingly, hotness values are higher for more recent thoughts or thoughts with more votes.
 Thoughts with equal numbers of votes are effectively sorted in reverse chronological order, while each additional vote pushes the thought upward in the ordering.